Deathbringer (1991 video game): Development

 The Amiga version of Deathbringer was developed by Oxford Digital Enterprises and published by Empire.
 The Amiga version of Deathbringer began development in February 1991, and was released in September 1991.
 In a September 1991 issue of British gaming magazine The One, The One previewed Deathbringer's development.
 Each of Deathbringer's levels has backgrounds with 36 levels of parallax scrolling, which was achieved through using wedge-shaped tiles as opposed to square ones.
 As the player moves left or right, the wedge moves in the respective direction, giving the parallax effect.
 In Deathbringer's cave level, these 36 segments are instead curved, giving the cave walls a tubular effect.
 Deathbringer's graphics were originally created out-of-house by Colin Swinbourne, a freelance graphic designer, and Swinbourne's art was then adapted into sprites in Deluxe Paint III.
 Deathbringer initially had placeholder sound effects made by the Oxford Digital team themselves, but the sound effects in the final version were produced by Skinnybone Productions, and has 'over 116' 57Khz sampled sounds.
 In indoor levels, reverb was added to give the illusion of an echo.
 Due to the number of sound effects in Deathbringer, the game has only one music track.
 Deathbringer's music was produced out-of-house by Angus Murray, who was chosen after submitting a demo tape to Oxford Digital.

-The DOS version of Deathbringer was stated to cost 'around 90' Deutschmark in 1992, and the Amiga version was stated to cost 'around 79' Deutschmark.
 The Amiga version of Deathbringer was released on two floppy disks.